tbs7a2013areeb/Backtest-and-Forward-test-of-a-trading-stragy/SECURITY.md

 # Security Policy

-This is a demo project for backtesting a stock trading strategy.
+This is a demo project!!!!!

 It does not handle user accounts, passwords, payments, or private customer data.
 It also does not need API keys because the stock data is downloaded from